-In July 2013, we entered into a collaboration agreement with AstraZeneca for roxadustat for the treatment of anemia in the U.S. and all territories not previously licensed to Astellas (the "AstraZeneca U.S./RoW Agreement"), except China.
-In July 2013, through our China subsidiary and related affiliates, we entered into the China Agreement with AstraZeneca for roxadustat for the treatment of anemia in China (the "AstraZeneca China Agreement").
-The aggregate amount for upfront payments and milestone payments received through December 31, 2022 totals \$516.2 million.
+In July 2013, we entered into a collaboration agreement with AstraZeneca for roxadustat for the treatment of anemia in the U.S. and all territories except for China and those territories previously licensed to Astellas (the "AstraZeneca U.S./RoW Agreement").
+In July 2013, through our China subsidiary and related affiliates, we entered into a collaboration agreement with AstraZeneca for roxadustat for the treatment of anemia in China (the "AstraZeneca China Agreement").
+The aggregate amount for upfront payments and milestone payments received through December 31, 2023 totals \$516.2 million.